Which of the following is not a correct association between a che... | Channels for Pearson+

 1

-Understand the concept of chemical properties: Chemical properties describe the behavior of a substance when it undergoes a chemical change or reaction.
+Step 1: Begin by understanding the concept of chemical properties.
+Chemical properties are characteristics of a substance that become evident during a chemical reaction; they include reactivity, flammability, acidity, and solubility.

-Review the definition of flammability: Flammability is the ability of a substance to catch fire or ignite, causing combustion.
+Step 2: Review the definition of each chemical property mentioned in the problem.
+Density is defined as mass per unit volume, which is a physical property rather than a chemical one.
+Solubility refers to the ability of a substance to dissolve in a solvent, not its ability to conduct electricity.
+Flammability is the ability of a substance to ignite and burn, and acidity is the ability to donate protons (H⁺ ions).

-Examine the concept of oxidation: Oxidation involves the loss of electrons from a substance, often associated with the gain of oxygen or loss of hydrogen.
+Step 3: Identify the incorrect association.
+Solubility is incorrectly associated with the ability to conduct electricity.
+Solubility is about dissolving, while conductivity is related to the movement of charged particles.

 Watch next